- Distributor Part Numbers

 In third gear, the 3-4 clutch oil goes between the 3-2 downshift valve and the plug to stroke the valve towards the spring.
 There is constant spring force pushing the plug on one side and 3-4 clutch oil going to the opposite side.
 Because of that, each time the 3-4 clutch oil comes and goes, the plug slightly moves in its bore.
 Loosely held in place by a roll pin, the soft factory aluminum bore plug wears out over time.
 The more it wears, the more 3-4 clutch oil can leak past the plug into the other side which is open to the sump.
 In addition, to make things worse, the leak is downstream of an orifice feeding the 3-4 clutch.
 As a result, it can cause a 2-3 shift flare or a 2-3 shift overlap.
 Consequently, it is sure to be a slow silent killer for the 3-4 clutch.

-Our TransGo drop-in steel plug is longer and slightly bigger than the OE plug which virtually eliminates the plug leak.
+Our TransGo drop-in steel plug is longer with a slightly larger O.D. than the OE plug which virtually eliminates the plug leak.
 We have designed and manufactured the plug with a harder material and greater interference fit to keep in place.
 This is a solid solution to the plug leakage.
 The plug also features a threaded hole on one end for ease of installation.
 A long bolt is also furnished for installation and enough parts to fix five units.

 - Burnt 3-4 clutch